rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getSystemResourceInfo"></a>
 ## *getSystemResourceInfo*

 Returns system resource information about each application.

 ### Events

- No Events.
+No Events

 ### Parameters